-Lenders Mortgage Insurance (LMI) protects your bank or lender in the event that you default on your home loan and there is a ‘shortfall’.
+LMI protects your lender in the event that you default on your home loan and there is a ‘shortfall’.
 A shortfall happens when the proceeds from the sale of your home are not enough to cover the outstanding amount you owe to your lender.

 Your lender may be able to recover the shortfall from the LMI provider – but even if they do, it doesn’t mean you’re off the hook.
-The LMI provider may seek to recover the shortfall amount from the borrower or their guarantor (if they have one).
+The LMI provider may seek to recover the shortfall amount from you.

 If LMI is required, you’ll have to pay the insurance premium.
-In other words, you’ll have to bear the cost of LMI.
-But it’s important to remember that LMI doesn’t provide you with any protection – it’s there for your lender’s protection.
+But it’s important to remember that LMI doesn’t provide you with any protection even though you pay for it – it’s there for your lender’s protection.

 When is LMI needed?